-- Vitamin A – Deficiency in vitamin A can cause thick scalp and dry hair.
-Vitamin A, therefore, plays an important role in having soft scalp and healthy strands.
+- Vitamin A – A deficiency in vitamin A can cause a thick scalp and dry hair.
+Vitamin A, therefore, plays an important role in having a soft scalp and healthy strands.

 - Vitamins B, C, and E – These facilitate proper blood flow to the head, which boosts the living cells in the scalp.